First Time Setup

 verify everything, and click the publish button.

-This will typically only be done by the Pidgin developers with push access.
-If you want to test a patch from a review request, please see the patch section below.
+This will typically only be done by the maintainers with push access.
+If you want to test a patch from a review request, please see the Testing Patches Locally section below.

 It is HIGHLY recommended that you use a separate clone of the repository